Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

 with all the other `lvsfunc` functions.

 For further information about specific functions, please refer to their individual documentations.
-You can find them by scouring the "functions" pages to the left, or using the search bar to find them.
+You can find them by scouring the "functions" pages to the left, or using the search bar.